slainless/pdk-driver/README.md

 }
 ```

-Then, import `Driver` from `src/index.ts`.
-Initialize `Driver` with credential
+To use, just import `Driver` from `src/index.ts`.
+Initialize `Driver` with credential then use it however you like.
+Calling `login()` is optional since it's being handled automatically.
-then call it's method.
-Login can also (and should) be enforced before attempting
-to call any other method to make sure initial request and resource is not wasted
-because of bad session.

 ---